NicholasRohrer/drum-kit/README.md

-# tie-bar-project

 Description:

-Drum / audio beat application inspired by https://patatap.com/.
-Uses paper.js for animations and howler.js for audio functionality.
+Drum / audio beat application.
+Use you keyboard to create beats and even record melodies to loop over.

 Instructions: